ViharDevalla/fakenews-classifier/README.md

 ```
 git clone https://github.com/ViharDevalla/fakenews-classifier.git
 ```
-Copy the logrec4.pkl and tfidf4.pkl seperately from the repo
+Copy the logrecmodel4.pkl and tfidf4.pkl seperately from the repo(as these are git LFS files)

 Install the requirement files from pip or similar
 ```python